YonghaoXu/SSUN/README.md

 ```

 ## Installation
-* Install `Keras 1.1.0` from https://github.com/keras-team/keras with `Python 2.7`.
+* Install `Keras 2.2.4` from https://github.com/keras-team/keras with `Python 3.6`.
-  - Note: This repo is trained with the `Theano 0.8.2` backend.
-For the `Tensorflow` backend users, please refer to https://keras.io/#configuring-your-keras-backend for technical support.
+  - Note: This repo is now updated with the `Tensorflow` backend engine.
+We have tested the code with `Tensorflow 1.13`.
+For the `Theano` backend users, please refer to https://keras.io/#configuring-your-keras-backend for technical support.

 * Clone this repo.
 ```